 Set expectations for the process flow

 You also have to establish the time period for which the lead stays in each stage of your sales process.
-It is important to measure ROI in terms of time spent on every lead and also prevents the sales team to not to continue the process if a certain lead has crossed the limit.
+It is important to measure ROI in terms of time spent on every lead and also prevent the sales team to not to continue the process if a certain lead has crossed the limit.

 Step 6: Setting A Sales Budget

 A sales plan revolves around what you have and what you need to achieve in the near future.
 It really will not make any sense if the costs exceed the benefit you’re aiming for.

 A sales budget helps you measure the anticipated return on your investment.
 Including it in your sales plan will let you assign cost caps and predict the returns.

 It is advisable to break your budget into fixed and variable costs and revisiting it from time to time for more accuracy.